prachetyerr/simple-udemy-design-layout/README.md

 # Simple Udemy Design Layout

 Hello fellow Githubers!
 I have been learning the basics of Web Development and this is what I have come up with so far!
-This is a small but fun project I learned in my free time!